Senate confirms Amy Coney Barrett, gives Trump 3rd Supreme Court justice

 Asked about the White House plan to hold an outdoor event Monday night to celebrate the Senate confirmation of Justice Barrett, Mr. Biden said, “I don’t blame them for celebrating.”

-But Mr. Biden said he hoped attendees would wear masks, practice social distancing and take other steps to ensure it didn’t become a super-spreader event.
+But Mr. Biden said he hoped attendees would wear masks, practice social distancing and take other steps to ensure it didn’t become a superspreader event.

 Often lost in the political wrangling was Justice Barrett herself.